 The falsification or misrepresentation of data in a grant application or publication

 The failure to disclose conflicts of interest in a research program, or the failure to obtain proper informed consent for a research study.

 Reporting of Suspected Incidents: all students, employees, and officers of the college have an obligation to report known violations of the college’s Academic Integrity Policy.
-All incidents in which a college employee is thought to have violated the policy should be immediately reported to either of the following officers of the college: Executive Vice President for Instruction or the Vice President for Human Resources (VP for HR).
-The VP for HR will oversee any investigation, if warranted, and work with applicable Union leadership in accordance with the respective collective bargaining agreement(s).
+All incidents in which a college employee is thought to have violated the policy should be immediately reported to either of the following officers of the college: Executive Vice President for Instruction or the Executive Director of Human Resources (VP for HR).
+The Executive Director of Human Resources will oversee any investigation, if warranted, and work with applicable Union leadership in accordance with the respective collective bargaining agreement(s).